anchpop/wise_mans_haskell/book.md

     ```haskell
     -- map.hs
 !indent(!include(haskelltests/should_compile/map.hs))
     ```

-    I'd recommend studying this until you grok how it works - it's very similar to the `map` function we wrote earlier.
+    Study this until you grok how it works - it's very similar to the `map` function we wrote earlier.

 4)  Let's write a function that iterates over a List of numbers and removes all the even numbers, we'll call it `odds`.